 Behavioral Health Unit: Visitors should contact the Behavioral Health Department for current visitation guidelines.

-No visitation is allowed for non-critically ill COVID+ patients.
-An exemption can be made for critically ill COVID+ patients, with approval from a Physician (Intensivist or Hospitalist) in conjunction with the Administrator-On-Call.
+No in person visitation is allowed for non-critically ill COVID+ patients.
+An exemption can be made for critically ill COVID+ patients, with approval from a unit leader or nursing supervisor.

 - An informed conversation must occur with the visitor and the designated hospital clinical staff (e.g., physician, RN, nursing supervisor, respiratory therapist) that outlines the risks, benefits and alternatives to an in-person visit.

-- The number of personnel at the meeting can increase beyond the two-person visitation limit as long as universal masking and social distancing are followed.
+- Goals of care arrangements and family meetings must be arranged by Palliative Care and Intensivist/Hospitalist.
+The number of personnel at the meeting may increase beyond the two-person visitation limit as long as universal masking and social distancing are followed.

-- Visitors should not be present in the room with a COVID-19 positive patient during an aerosol-generating procedure.
+- Visitors should not be present in the room with a COVID-19+ patient during an aerosol-generating procedure.

-- All PPE donning and removal must be supervised by the clinical observer.
+- All PPE donning and removal must be supervised by a clinical observer.

 Options for Providing Proof of Vaccination: